For the latest COVID information Click Here.

 There have been reports of heart failure in some patients when taking pregabalin; these patients were mostly elderly with cardiovascular conditions.
 Before taking this medicine, you should tell your doctor if you have a history of heart disease.

-Blood tests are not routinely required for this medication.
+Blood tests are not routinely required for this medicine.

 Pregabalin may cause dizziness, sleepiness and decreased concentration.
-You should not drive, operate complex machinery or engage in other potentially hazardous activities until you know whether this medicine affects your ability to perform these activities.
+You should not drive, operate complex machinery or engage in other potentially hazardous activities until you know how this medicine affects you.

 It is important to discuss with your doctor if you are planning a pregnancy or breastfeeding while on pregabalin.